tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you roll a natural even hit with this weapon and have more hit points than the target, that creature is also stunned until the end of its next turn.

 **Quirk:** Warns of impending doom.

 ---

+#### Quaking Hammer

+This _warhammer_ +2 makes the ground shudder when you get in a good hit with it.
+If you hit, all nearby enemies take 1 thunder damage for every weapon damage die that rolls its highest possible result.
+So, if you roll 6d8 for damage, and you roll three 8s, then that’s 3 damage to every nearby foe.

+**Quirk:** Terrified of the ocean.
+You need solid rock under your feet.

+---